PSU3D0/quickscript/README.md

   Built-in type checking, dependency validation, and environment variable checks catch errors early.

 - **Versatility:**
-  Perfect for everything from quick utility scripts to more complex agent workflows.
+  Simplicity and flexibility make quickscript perfect for everything from quick utility scripts to chaining together more complex agent-based workflows.

 - **Developer-Friendly:**
   Rich documentation and clear patterns let you focus on your business logic.